 Figure 2.
-Ports on right ascension (R.A.) unit
+Ports on main control unit

-- Dec: For connecting to DEC driver unit - iOptron port: For connecting to other iOptron accessories, such as a laser pointer, a planetary dome control, or an electronic focuser. - HBX (Hand Box): For connecting to the 8407 Hand Controller - Reticle: Power supply for the polar scope dark field illumination LED, or lighted eyepiece - DC 12V: DC power plug - ON/OFF Switch: Power switch - Guide: Autoguiding port for ST-4 compatible guiding cameras - RS232: Series port for ASCOM control and main board, R.A. and DEC motor driver firmware upgrade
+- Dec: For connecting to DEC driver unit - iOptron port: For connecting to other iOptron accessories, such as an electronic focuser, a laser pointer, or a planetary dome control - HBX (Hand Box): For connecting to the 8407 Hand Controller - Reticle: Power supply for the Polar Scope dark field illumination LED - Power DC 12V: AC adapter power plug - ON/OFF Switch: Power switch - Guide: Autoguiding port for ST-4 compatible guiding cameras - RS232: Series port for ASCOM control and main board, R.A. and DEC unit firmware upgrade